zarf-dev/zarf/docs/6-developer-guide/2-testing.md

 If all these requirements are met, then a unit test would be appropriate.
 If not, please consider writing an end-to-end test instead or modify your approach to meet these requirements.

-To generate a unit test, search for or include a file that ends with `_test.go` to the package for the file that requires testing, such as `auth.go` -> `auth_test.go`.
+To create a unit test, search for or create a file that ends with `_test.go` in the package of the file that requires testing, such as `auth.go` -> `auth_test.go`.
 Import the testing library and create test functions as necessary.
-In case you need to mock something out, determine the most suitable approach and if the mock can be utilized in multiple tests, consider placing it in  `./src/test/mocks/`.
-This will help enhance the efficiency and organization of your unit tests.
+In case you need to mock something out, determine the most suitable approach and if the mock can be used in multiple tests, consider placing it in  `./src/test/mocks/`.
+This will help enhance the efficiency and organization of the unit tests.

 ## UI End-to-End Tests